High School Study Abroad: What Parents Need to Know

 Though you’ll want to jump right into the “don’t talk to strangers” spiel, refrain from scaring them!
 Though they are heading abroad – they are remaining in the same world full of good people and bad.

 The honest point of these kids heading abroad is to enjoy and learn other languages, cultures, beauties, and people.
 If they are nervous that all will swindle or hurt them, the culture will be lost to them.

 Of course, speak about the safety of their purses when walking in crowded areas.
-Tell them about the possibility of drinking alcohol (because they may be of age abroad) -- and to always walk home with friends.
+Talk to them about drinking alcohol (because they may be of legal age abroad) and mention that they should always walk home with friends after a night out.
 Little details mentioned through the trip-prep will stay with them abroad and help them to have your voice of reason in the back of their head when met with complicated situations.